Get insider access

 • Those with larger heads can find their fit too tight.

 The Beyerdynamic DT 770 PRO are poor headphones for commuting.
-While they're sturdily built, their poor noise isolation performance means you can hear external sounds like bus engines and other commuter noises.
+While they're sturdily built, their poor noise isolation performance means you'll easily hear external sounds like bus engines and other commuter noises.
 The lack of controls also makes them difficult to use on the go.

 Pros